tanyaweaver/bus-mall/README.md

 # bus-mall
-collect votes for images from different users.
-Graph with comulative data is created
+Collect votes for images from different users.
+Present summary of votes as a graph.